Joe Bisenius

 Joseph Richard Bisenius (born September 18, 1982) is an American former professional baseball pitcher and current area scout for the Minnesota Twins.
-He played for the Philadelphia Phillies and Washington Nationals.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies and Washington Nationals.

 College and draft

-Bisenius attended Iowa Western Community College and Oklahoma City University.
+Bisenius attended Iowa Western Community College and then Oklahoma State University.
+He left Oklahoma State after one semester when he realized the Cowboys wanted to use him as a relief pitcher.
+He finished his college baseball career at Oklahoma City University.
 He was drafted by the Phillies in the 2004 draft in the 12th round, after not signing with the Expos in 2003.